ErikCald/Carl-The-Course-Planner/README.md

 # Carl The Course Planner
- Creates all possible schedules for a given set of courses.
+ A basic text/console based application that creates all possible schedules for a given set of courses and .
 Intended for Carleton University.